tlaselbat/Travel-Mobility/README.md

 <sub>No block break speed penalty while on horseback

-Horse wont wander while saddled
+<sub>Horse wont wander while saddled

-Horse wont randomly buck, causing a random stop
+<sub>Horse wont randomly buck, causing a random stop

-Click through your mount with any tool/weapon
+<sub>Click through your mount with any tool/weapon

-Horse can now Double-jump
+<sub>Horse can now Double-jump

-Horse can now swim and ride in rafts
+<sub>Horse can now swim and ride in rafts

-_jeb nametag can be added to a horse, for colorful effects</sub>
+<sub>_jeb nametag can be added to a horse, for colorful effects</sub>